 By Julie Fuimano, Executive Coach

 Julie Fuimano, MBA, BSN, RN is an Executive Coach with Nurturing Your Success Inc., working with people who are frustrated, stressed and unhappy and who are ready to give up being overwhelmed for the time, peace and happiness they desire.
 Clients report increased clarity and focus, confidence and control in situations.
 They say no to what they don't want -- without guilt -- and yes to what they do; they receive more respect, have more time for themselves and have more fun.
 Call (610) 277-2726 or write to Julie@NurturingYourSuccess.com to explore how coaching would work for you or your organization.
-Fuimano is a popular speaker, world-renowned writer and author of The Journey Called YOU: A Roadmap to Self-Discovery and Acceptance, the manual for personal leadership.
+Fuimano is a popular speaker, world-renowned writer and author of The Journey Called YOU: A Roadmap to Self-Discovery and Acceptance, a manual for personal leadership and available wherever books are sold.
 Sign up for her e-newsletter here.

 >>> Discuss This Story